sourasankar/ZipUrl/README.md

 1. Client requests short URL creation
 2. Original URL is stored in MySQL
-3. Short URL mapping is cached in Redis
+3. Short URL mapping is cached in Redis with 10 minutes TTL
 4. On redirect:
    - Check Redis first
    - Fallback to MySQL on cache miss